Sports Hydration for Exercise and Performance

 Measure yourself over a few workouts, see how the numbers compare under similar or different conditions.

-Rehydrate fully.
+• Rehydrate fully.
 We need drink about 1.5x the sweat loss amount to rehydrate.
-Our 70kg person losing 1.8kg (running, say, around MacRitchie Reservoir in 1 hour) needs to drink 2.7 litres of water to rehydrate, during AND post exercise.
-Do not drink the water all at once, rehydrate over several hours.
+Our 70kg person losing 1.8kg (running, say, around MacRitchie Reservoir in 1 hour or doing a hybrid or functional workout) needs to drink 2.7 litres of water to rehydrate, during AND post exercise.

-During exercise never drink more water than you lose - you should not gain weight.
+• Never drink more water than you lose - you should not gain weight from your water intake.
 This can lead to a dangerous sodium imbalance condition hyponatremia.
+Symptoms of this condition include: muscular weakness and/or twitching, dizziness, lightheadedness, headache, nausea and/or vomiting, body weight gain from baseline, swelling of hands and/or feet.

 I enjoy running and working out, mostly outdoors.
 Compared to others I sweat a lot when I exercise.
 I never knew the facts until I measured myself, I was surprised!

-I now know that if I am properly hydrated I can 'run easy' up to 8, maybe, 10km without carrying water.
-If I am dehydrated, run harder or longer, I now always carry a hydration pack, especially if I am trail running.
+• I now know that if I am properly hydrated I can 'run easy' up to 8, maybe, 10km without carrying water.
+If I am dehydrated, run harder or longer, I now always carry a hydration pack, especially if I am trail running or rucking.
 Remember, if you start your workout dehydrated you cannot make up the deficit once you start.

 Stay Healthy,